 “Hi, little man,” Harry said, reaching out his arms to give his godson a hug.
 “How have you been?”

 “Harry!” said Teddy excitedly, bending over to lean his head against Harry’s shoulder.
 Then, his facial expression went from happy to accusing as he said: “You have been gone for so long.”

-“We know, honey,” Ginny answered while stroking his back.
+“We know, buddy,” Ginny answered while stroking his back.
 “We missed you loads, though.
 And next weekend you’re going to come over and play with us, remember?
 In our new house.
 And Harry is going to take you to Holyhead to watch me play Quidditch.”